kurigohan/ems_site/README.md

         2. MySQL Connector/Python
         See https://docs.djangoproject.com/en/dev/ref/databases/ for more info.

 Before Running:

-In ems_site/settings.py , update the following setting if needed.
+In ems_site/settings.py , update the following if needed.

     DATABASES = {
         'default': {